ssvb/hunaftool/README.md

 dictionary, which makes it not suitable for the languages that use hieroglyphs.
 Internally the strings are remapped to a 8-bit representation for reducing memory footprint and fast child node lookups in a [Trie data structure](https://en.wikipedia.org/wiki/Trie).
-If this happens, the tool will bail out with an error message rather than producing incoddect results.
+If this happens, the tool will bail out with an error message rather than silently producing incorrect results.
 * Processing some dictionaries may require huge amounts of memory, well beyond what is available on your computer.
 * Hunspell compatibility is limited and the following options are NOT supported:
 `SET encoding`,